OgelGbuza/ClayGame/README.md

 The game opens with a short cutscene and then drops you into a basic battle scenario.
 Use the arrow keys to move and space to advance dialogue.

+## Debugging
+Press **F3** during gameplay to toggle an overlay showing the current FPS and player position.
+This can help when tuning sprite behavior or level layouts.

 ## Asset Generation
 The repository includes a script, `generate_assets.py`, which creates placeholder sprites and other resources.
 Run it if you wish to regenerate the sample images